microsoft/WhatTheHack/045-InfraAsCode-Bicep/Coach/Solutions/Bicep-Challenge-04/README.txt

-Please update the parameter file to reference your keyvault before running.
+Please update the parameter file to reference your Key Vault before running.